Leemo94/ChaosDAO_docs/members/ranks/daoists.md

 There are currently between 18-23 DAOists who form the governing body of ChaosDAO.

-While many aspects of governance is now being opened up to include both DAOists and Regulars, some sensitive topics will still be reserved for DAOist discussion and voting only.
+While many aspects of governance are now being opened up to include both DAOists and Regulars, some sensitive topics will still be reserved for DAOist discussion and voting only.